Article

 Today, Juneteenth – celebrated annually on June 19 – is the oldest national commemoration of the end of slavery in the United States.
 A number of communities across the Show-Me State will celebrate Juneteenth with a variety of events this year.

-The Missouri Historical Society will observe Juneteenth throughout the month of June with virtual and in-person events in St. Louis including art exhibits, musical performances, storytelling and community discussions.
+The Missouri Historical Society will observe Juneteenth throughout the month of June with a variety of events in St. Louis including an intergenerational wellness experience, musical performances, storytelling and community discussions.

-Clay County African American Legacy Inc. will hold a Juneteenth Celebration on July 17 and 18 in Liberty.
-The event will feature delicious barbecue, blues and jazz music.
+Clay County African American Legacy Inc. will hold a Juneteenth Celebration on June 9 and 10 in Liberty.
+The event will feature delicious barbecue, blues and education about the contributions Black citizens have made to the community.